jchavezlavalle/rt-dashboard-frontend/README.md

-# Real-time Streaming Dashboard UI
+# Real-time WebSockets Metrics Dashboard
 This project was made using React + Vite + Typescript and allows the visualization of CPU metrics triggered from the backend side using WebSockets in [this repo](https://github.com/jchavezlavalle/rt-stream-dashboard)

 ## Setup